faizalrf/documentation/streaming-mariadb-backlup.md

 Recently, quite a few clients have asked me on what is the best and fastest way to take MariaDB backup? can we improve it's performance? how much storate is required for a full backup and restore? etc. If you have had any of the above thoughts then this blog is going to be helpful.

+I was involved in a project where we had 1.6TB of MariaDB database and took more than 6 hours to take a backup and transfer that backup to other nodes in order to build a slave.
+Parallel mariabackup would have been a perfect solution for that scenario but it was many years ago when we did not have this option!

 To begin with, so far we have been used to the traditional MariaDB backup using the following three steps

 - `mariabackup --backup`